Nonlinear Causality in Time Series Networks: With Application to Motor Imagery vs Execution: Conclusion

+Several research directions can be considered for methodological extensions. (i) Move from pairwise to vector/multivariate TAR to model small subnetworks jointly and reduce omitted‑variable bias. (ii) Introduce sparsity or graph‑guided penalties for high‑dimensional settings to stabilize estimation and variable selection. (iii) Allow multiple threshold functionals and smooth/logistic transitions to capture graded gating; estimate time‑varying thresholds and regime persistence. (iv) Pool information across subjects/units/repetitions via hierarchical or empirical‑Bayes structures to strengthen group‑level inference. (v) Combine pairwise outputs into network‑level tests with multiplicity control. (vi) Accelerate computation using techniques such as branch and bound search, dynamic programming, or GPU‑enabled arranged autoregressions.
+The multivariate generalization is already feasible within the framework.

+Regarding the brain dynamics specifically, the regime‑switching mechanism in TAR4C echoes basic motifs of phase transitions in the metastable brain principle and the critical‑brain hypothesis.
+TAR4C can therefore serve as a numerical probe for these theories when paired with appropriate diagnostics.
+With the evaluative program, TAR4C can support systematic, data‑driven assessment of the metastability principle and criticality hypothesis.

 Beyond neuroscience, TAR4C can be applied in fields dealing with complex time series data, such as economics, finance, and climate studies.
-For example, in economics or finance, where one needs to understand the dynamic interactions of various economic indicators or several stock prices, it can detect threshold nonlinear dependent causal connections that may remain undercover while using conventional methods.
-Similarly, it can be applied in climate science to investigate causal interactions at various locations between meteorological variables to let us understand how connectivity changes under varying climate conditions.
+For example, in economics or finance, where one needs to understand the dynamic interactions of various economic indicators or several stock prices, it can identify threshold nonlinearity-dependent causal connections that may remain hidden while using conventional methods.
+Similarly, it can be used in climate science to study the causal relationships between meteorological variables in different locations.

-In conclusion, TAR4C can estimate cerebral connectivity from an unexplored perspective.
-It can be used in many fields to understand nonlinear and time-varying interactions.
-The approach can become computationally demanding.
-However, its ability to explore complex interactions utilizing threshold nonlinearity based inference makes it valuable for neuroscience and beyond.